elieltonkremer/logos/README.md

 from logos.context import ApplicationContainer, Context

 app = ApplicationContainer(
-    modules=[...] # type yours modules with containers defined here, see a logos/__init__.py file to understand about container declarations
+    modules=[...] # type your modules with containers defined here, see a logos/__init__.py file to understand about container declaration
 )

 app.run()